Bunions

 from Schuler Shoes' Board Certified Pedorthist

-This is not a medical diagnosis but a footwear recommendation to offer symptom relief.
+This is not a medical diagnosis but a footwear recommendation to relieve symptoms.
+It’s meant to supplement your doctor’s treatment plan.

-A shoe with a deeper, broader toe box will help prevent rubbing and binding the toes.
-Some examples of brands that carry styles with these features include SAS, New Balance, Ziera, Propet, Dansko, Keen, and Haflinger.
+Patients with bunions typically need extra toe space.
+A shoe with a deeper, broader toe box will help prevent painful rubbing or binding.
+Some examples of brands that carry styles with these features include SAS, New Balance, Ziera, Propet, Dansko, KEEN, and Haflinger.

-A firmer insole with a deep heel cup will help keep the foot properly aligned.
-A metatarsal pad can aid in relieving symptoms, help improve the overall functioning of the foot, and slow the degenerative process.
+A firmer insole with a deep heel cup can help keep the foot properly aligned.
+A metatarsal pad can help relieve symptoms, improve the overall functioning of the foot, and slow the progression of the condition.

 In addition, devices such as toe spacers, toe socks, and bunion splints can help maintain normal alignment and relieve pain.